0xHabitat/habitat-rollup/nutberrySetup.md

 ```

 ## Start the node
-To run the node use the following comand from in `habitat` folder
+To run the node use the following comand from in `habitat` folder:
 `sudo docker-compose up -d`

 This will download the images and run them.
 On the first run SWAG will also create certificates.

 Last step is to forward calls to NutBerry.

+Edit `config/nginx/site-confs/default`:

-Edit `config/nginx/site-confs/default`: add following line in `location /` in `server` section `# main server block`:
+add following line in `location /` in `server` section `# main server block`:
 `proxy_pass http://nutberry:8080;`

 So it will look like this:
 ```
 	location / {